PetukkaS/petukkas.github.io/docs/03_placeholder/placeholder_subfolder_01/placeholder_subsubfolder_01/placeholder_page.md

 ---
-title: Luikioamatematiikka aihe 01
+title: Placeholder title
 layout: default
-parent: Lukiomatematiikka Aihepiiri 1
+parent: Subsubfolder
 katex: true
 ---

-Ensimmäinen matematiikan aihe.
+Esimerkkisivu

 This is an example of inline \\(\LaTeX\\).
 The following is Stokes' theorem in a `displaymath` environment: \$$\int_{\partial \Omega} \omega = \int_{\Omega} d\omega\$$